-So if you want to take advantage of this growing impact that social is having, then use these ten ways to get higher rankings through social sharing:
+So, if you want to take advantage of this growing impact of social media, then use these ten ways to get higher rankings through social sharing:

-- Make share buttons very visible – Position these buttons in strategic places…side and bottom of page, and a scrolling widget, too.
+- Make share the buttons are very visible – Position these buttons in strategic places: side and bottom of page and use a scrolling widget, too.
 Also, limit the number of buttons you use.
 Too many can confuse people!

 - Ask readers to share content – It’s been proven that your readers will do what you tell them to do.

 - Tap the influencers – Create relationships with big names and get them to share your content.